 Entry Requirements into Spain from UK

 Use this page to check you do not over stay your 90 days

-If you are travelling to Spain and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
-Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.
+If you’re travelling to other Schengen countries as well, make sure your whole visit is within the 90-day visa-free limit.
+Visits to Schengen countries in the 180 days before you travel count towards your 90 days.

+Entry Requirements into Spain from UK